jclaggett/anascript/README.md

     now usually mean code.
   - LSN: labels are added with an infix `:`.
 Describe bindings in various paren, square and curly bracket collections.
-2. The `:` syntax is a context free form and may occur anywhere.
+2. The `:` form may occur anywhere.
-3. The infix `:` is first and _only_ infix syntax to be added.
-I think having one infix form means the precendence rules will not be too horrible.
+3. The `:` is the _only_ infix syntax to be added.
+Having only one infix syntax means the precendence rules will not be _too_ horrible.
 4. A few symbols will be dedicated for use in prefix syntax:
   - `#` which more loosely binds to the next form (e.g., in `#a:1` the `#`
      applies to the entire `a:1` form).
   - `$`, `\` which both tightly bind to the next form (e.g., in `$a:1` the `$`
      applies only to the `a`).
-5. Symbols are context free forms and may occur anywhere.
+5. Symbols may occur anywhere.
 6. Strings just support `"` delimiters.
 7. No sigificant whitespace.
 None.
 Not even comment lines.
 8. Commas and semicolons are just whitespace.